-“The Princess and the Demon”, in The Running Bunny, Issue #8.
+“The Princess and the Demon”, short story in The Running Bunny, Issue #8.
 A princess stuck in a castle summons a demon and gets more than she bargained for.

-“Life and Death in the Frozen City”, in Futuristica, Volume 1.
+“Life and Death in the Frozen City”, short story in Futuristica, Volume 1.
 An immigrant on an alien planet does what must be done to survive.

 “Odessa” at Strange Horizons.
 Jewish women travel through time.

 “Only the Trees” at Arsenika.
 Supernatural beings, grief and polyamory.